Graylog2/documentation/pages/plugins.rst

 --------------------------

-The easiest way to get started is to use our `Graylog meta project <https://github.com/Graylog2/graylog-project>`_, which will create a complete plugin project infrastructure will all required classes, build definitions, and configurations.
+The easiest way to get started is to use our `Graylog meta project <https://github.com/Graylog2/graylog-project>`_, which will create a complete plugin project infrastructure with all required classes, build definitions, and configurations.
 Using the meta project allows you to have the `Graylog server project <https://github.com/graylog2/graylog2-server>`_ and your own plugins (or 3rd party plugins) in the same project, which means that you can run and debug everything in your favorite IDE or navigate seamlessly in the code base.

 .. note:: We are working on a replacement tool for the ``graylog-project`` meta project, but for the time being it still works.